Wei Yan: Northern Expeditions

-Wei Yan argued that The valley and the people in it has sufficient food supply which can support the operation at least for a week.
-However, Zhuge Liang rejected the plan because he thought that it was too risky, which prompted Wei Yan to scold Zhuge Liang as a coward and complained that his talent was not put to good use.
+Wei Yan argued that the Ziwu Valley and its resources could support the Shu army's operations at least for a week.
+However, Zhuge Liang rejected the plan because he thought that it was too risky, prompting Wei Yan to call Zhuge Liang a coward and complain that his talent was not put to good use.
 When Chen Shou compiled the unofficial works on the history of Shu to write the Sanguozhi, he only mentioned that Wei Yan suggested to Zhuge Liang to split the Shu army into two, and the two forces would take two different routes and rendezvous at Tong Pass.